raml-org/raml-spec/versions/raml-10/raml-10.md

 |Type       |Description|
 |:----------|:----------|
-|OAuth 1.0  | The API's authentication requires using OAuth 1.0 as described in [RFC5849](https://tools.ietf.org/html/rfc5849)
+|OAuth 1.0  | The API authentication requires using OAuth 1.0 as described in [RFC5849](https://tools.ietf.org/html/rfc5849)
-|OAuth 2.0  | The API's authentication requires using OAuth 2.0 as described in [RFC6749](https://tools.ietf.org/html/rfc6749)
+|OAuth 2.0  | The API authentication requires using OAuth 2.0 as described in [RFC6749](https://tools.ietf.org/html/rfc6749)
-|Basic Authentication| The API's authentication relies on using Basic Access Authentication as described in [RFC2617](https://tools.ietf.org/html/rfc2617)
+|Basic Authentication| The API authentication relies on using Basic Access Authentication as described in [RFC2617](https://tools.ietf.org/html/rfc2617)
-|Digest Authentication| The API's authentication relies on using Digest Access Authentication as described in [RFC2617](https://tools.ietf.org/html/rfc2617)
+|Digest Authentication| The API authentication relies on using Digest Access Authentication as described in [RFC2617](https://tools.ietf.org/html/rfc2617)
-|Pass Through| Headers or Query Parameters are passed through to the API based on a defined mapping.
+|Pass Through| Headers or query parameters are passed through to the API based on a defined mapping.
-|x-{other}| The API's authentication relies on another authentication method.
+|x-{other}| The API authentication relies on another authentication method.

-A processing application's developers MAY provide support for these mechanisms.
+A processing application developer MAY provide support for these mechanisms.
 If a mechanism is supported, it MUST conform to the specified standard.

-Additionally, any security scheme definition may be augmented with a describedBy property, which allows the designer to document the API's security scheme.
+Additionally, any security scheme definition may be augmented with a describedBy property, which allows the designer to document the API security scheme.

 ### Security Scheme Declaration

-Security scheme is declared as follows:
+The security scheme is declared using the following properties:

 |Property   |Description|
 |:----------|:----------|
-| type | The security schemes property MUST be used to specify an API's security mechanisms, including the required settings and the authentication methods that the API supports. one authentication method is allowed if the API supports them.
-The value MUST be one of the following: OAuth 1.0, OAuth 2.0, Basic Authentication, Digest Authentication, Pass Through, x-&lt;other&gt;
+| type | A security schemes property that MUST be used to specify the API security mechanisms, including the required settings and the authentication methods that the API supports.
+One supported authentication method is allowed.
+The value MUST be one of the following methods: OAuth 1.0, OAuth 2.0, Basic Authentication, Digest Authentication, Pass Through, x-&lt;other&gt;
 | displayName? | An alternate, human-friendly name for the security scheme.
-| description? | The description MAY be used to describe a security scheme.
+| description? | Information that MAY be used to explain a security scheme.
-| describedBy? | A description of the request components related to Security that are determined by the scheme: the headers, query parameters or responses.
+| [describedBy?](#describedby) | A description of the following security-related request components determined by the scheme: the headers, query parameters, or responses.
 As a best practice, even for standard security schemes, API designers SHOULD describe these properties of security schemes.
-Including the security scheme description completes an API documentation.
-See explanation about [describedBy](#describedby) for more information.
+Including the security scheme description completes the API documentation.
-| settings? | The settings attribute MAY be used to provide security scheme-specific information.
-The required attributes vary depending on the type of security scheme is being declared.
-It describes the minimum set of properties which any processing application MUST provide and validate if it chooses to implement the security scheme.
-Processing applications MAY choose to recognize other properties for things such as token lifetime, preferred cryptographic algorithms, and more.
-See explanation about [settings](#settings) for more information.
+| settings? | The [settings](#settings) attribute MAY be used to provide security scheme-specific information.

-An optional **securitySchemes** property is defined for RAML document root.

-As value it has an object whose properties map security scheme names to security scheme declarations.
+An optional **securitySchemes** property is defined for the RAML document root.
+The value of securitySchemes is an object.
+Object properties map security scheme names to security scheme declarations.
-Each authentication pattern supported by the API must be expressed as component of **securitySchemes** property value.
+Each authentication pattern supported by the API must be expressed as a component of the **securitySchemes** property value.

-In this example, the Dropbox API supports authentication via OAuth 2.0 and OAuth 1.0:
+In this example, the Dropbox API supports authentication using OAuth 2.0 and OAuth 1.0:
 ```yaml
 #%RAML 1.0
 title: Dropbox API